 Existing conditions or requirements may necessitate heat treatment either before or after boronizing or both.

-Heat treatment either before boronizing takes the form of:
+Heat treatment before applying erosion-resistant coatings takes the form of:

 And after Boronizing, of:

 - Diffusion annealing

 Most steels of the construction, case-hardened, tempered, tool-making and chemically-resistant types lend themselves to boronizing.
 Various steels such as:

 - Stainless steel

 - Tool steel

 Other suitable materials are Aromco iron, cast iron, sintered iron and steels.

 Hard metals are readily boronized, particularly the sintered types based on WC-TiC with C or Ni as a binder.